-Domestic violence is a crime of violence committed by a:
+Domestic violence is a crime of violence committed by a: current or former spouse or intimate partner of the victim;

-- A. current or former spouse or intimate partner of the victim; - B. person with whom the victim shares a child in common; - c. person who is cohabitating with or has cohabited with the victim as a spouse or intimate partner; - D. person similarly situated to a spouse of the victim;
+- A. Person with whom the victim shares a child in common; - B. Person who is cohabitating with or has cohabited with the victim as a spouse or intimate partner;

-E. any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of Oklahoma.
+- C. Person similarly situated to a spouse of the victim; - D. Any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of Oklahoma.